Parents Charged After Missing Child Leads Police to 10 Kids 'Living in Squalor' as Mom Denies Abuse

 The situation bears similarities to a mid-January discovery in Perris, California, when police uncovered the 13 children of David and Louise Turpin had apparently been living in a house of horrors.
 Allegedly kept malnourished from lack of food and regularly abused, nearly all of the kids had also been imprisoned and tortured in the home, authorities believe.

 The Turpin parents were soon arrested and remain in custody, having pleaded not guilty to the dozens of charges against each of them.
-Their attorneys have noted they are presumed innocent.
+Their attorneys have said they are presumed innocent until proven guilty.

-The children, ages 2 to 29 at the time they were rescued, were hospitalized for months where they reportedly provided information to investigators and adjusted to new lives.
+The children, ages 2 to 29 at the time they were rescued, were hospitalized for months and reportedly provided information to investigators.